analogdevicesinc/precision-converters-firmware/doc/sphinx/source/iio_osc/data_streaming.rst

 The sampling rate or update rate defines the maximum rate/speed at which data can be loaded and updated onto the DAC output using the IIO firmware application.
-For DAC's, typical time to update single sample is defined as:
+For DACs, typical time to update single sample is defined as:

 Time to update single sample: DAC data write time over digital interface + DAC conversion & output response time